 In 1999, all outstanding shares of Series A Preferred Stock held by Whitewing Associates L.P.
 (Whitewing) were exchanged for 250,000 shares of Enron Mandatorily Convertible Junior Preferred Stock, Series B (Series B Preferred Stock).
 In addition, Enron entered into a Share Settlement Agreement under which Enron could be obligated, under certain circumstances, to deliver additional shares of common stock or Series B Preferred Stock to Whitewing for the amount that the market price of the converted Enron common shares is less than $28 per share.
+In 2000, Enron increased the strike price in the Share Settlement Agreement to $48.55 per share in exchange for an additional capital contribution in Whitewing.
 The number of shares of Series B Preferred Stock authorized equals the number of shares necessary to satisfy Enron’s obligation under the Share Settlement Agreement.
 Absent certain defaults or other specified events, Enron has the option to acquire the outside investors’ interests.
-If Enron does not acquire the outside investors’ interests before January 2003, or earlier upon certain specified events, Whitewing will liquidate its assets and dissolve.
+If Enron does not acquire the outside investors’ interests before January 2003, or earlier upon certain specified events, Whitewing may liquidate its assets and dissolve.
 At December 31, 2000, Enron had outstanding 250,000 shares of Series B Preferred Stock with a liquidation value of $1.0 billion.
 The Series B Preferred Stock pays semi-annual cash dividends at an annual rate of 6.50%.
 Each share of Series B Preferred Stock is mandatorily convertible into 200 shares of Enron common stock on January 15, 2003 or earlier upon the occurrence of certain events.

-In connection with the Elektro and Wessex financings, which yielded proceeds of approximately $1.6 billion, Enron committed to cause the sale of Enron convertible preferred stock, with the number of common shares issuable upon conversion determined based on future common stock prices, if certain debt obligations of the related entities acquiring such interests are defaulted upon, or in certain events, including, among other things, Enron’s credit ratings falling below specified levels.
-If the sale of stock were not sufficient to retire such obligations, Enron would be liable for the shortfall.
-The obligations will mature in December 2000 and 2001 for Elektro and Wessex, respectively.
+In connection with the financing (yielding proceeds of approximately $1.2 billion) of certain water-related acquisitions, Enron committed to cause the sale of Enron convertible preferred stock with the number of common shares issuable upon conversion determined is based on future common stock prices, if certain debt obligations of the related entity acquiring such interests are defaulted upon, or in certain events, including, among other things, Enron’s credit ratings falling below specified levels.
+If the sale of stock is not sufficient to retire such obligations, Enron would be liable for the shortfall.
+Such obligation will mature in December 2001.

-In 2000,as a result of Enron’s Elektro financing obligations maturing, the related convertible preferred stock was distributed back to Enron andsubsequently cancelled.
-See Note 2.
+In 2000, Enron’s Elektro financing was retired and the related convertible preferred stock was distributed back to Enron and cancelled.
+See Note 8.

 Company-Obligated Preferred Securities of Subsidiaries.
 Summarized information for Enron’s company-obligated preferred securities of subsidiaries is as follows: